em3ndez/tiny-web-server/README.md

 ## Web Server

-The `TinyWeb.Server` class allows you to create an HTTP server with minimal configuration.
+The `TinyWeb.WebServer` class allows you to create an HTTP server with minimal configuration.
 You can define filters and endpoints for different HTTP methods (GET, POST, PUT, DELETE and others), and process requests.

 The server supports: